 Notify the police and workplace security immediately of any emails or phone calls that breach a restraining order.

 Ask the person experiencing the violence to keep a record of emails and phone calls.
 This can be used as evidence to help obtain a restraining order or prove an existing order has been breached.

-For people affected by domestic violence
+Resources for people affected by domestic violence

 1800Respect (external link): the national sexual assault, domestic family violence counselling service